There are many ways mindfulness can rejuvenate your life and bring calm and clarity to your day.

 6. Have Mercy

 Chances are that the more you practice mindfulness, the more likely you are to give up your seat on the bus, according to a UC Berkeley study.

-This might be because mindfulness gives you a heightened perspective about your surroundings, including other people and how they might be feeling.
+This might be because mindfulness gives you a heightened perspective about your surroundings, including other people and their feelings.

 7. Break the Cycle